platformatic/platformatic/docs/Overview.md

 Platformatic enables developers to efficiently develop and run APIs at scale.
 Historically, API developers have had to repetitively build infrastructure to satisfy foundational requirements, like authentication, authorization, caching, and connection to databases, and have had to manage microservices with technologies such as service mesh or centralized registries.

-This is time consuming, and painstakingly complex.
+This is time-consuming, and painstakingly complex.
 With growing demands of SaaS applications, the amount of API permutations has grown exponentially and has become a development bottleneck.
 This has led large organizations to create dedicated platform API engineering teams to help teams deliver on business demands.

 At Platformatic, Our goal is to make API development simple: we aim to remove friction from the day-to-day of backend developers.